Ravager (DC Comics)

 Ravager is an alias used by multiple fictional characters appearing in comic books published by DC Comics.
 Most appear in series featuring the Teen Titans and have a connection to the villain Slade Wilson / Deathstroke.
 The name has also been used by the unrelated super-hero team The Ravagers.

 The first Ravager was Grant Wilson, the eldest son of Deathstroke.
 The Ravager alias was subsequently used by an unnamed assassin working for Harvey Dent / Two-Face, Deathstroke's rival Bill Walsh, and Deathstroke's half-brother Wade LaFarge.
 The most recent and current Ravager is Rose Wilson, Deathstroke's daughter, who is the only heroic character to adopt the alias.

-In live action, Ravager debuted amalgamated into the character Isabel Rochev in the second season of the Arrowverse series Arrow, played by Summer Glau.
-Grant Wilson also appeared in the first season of Legends of Tomorrow and final season of Arrow played by Jamie Andrew Cutler.
-Chelsea Zhang portrayed Rose Wilson for her live action debut in the series Titans in the second season.
+In live action, Ravager debuted amalgamated into the character Isabel Rochev in the second season of the Arrowverse series Arrow, portrayed by Summer Glau.
+Grant Wilson appeared in the first season of Legends of Tomorrow and final season of Arrow, portrayed by Jamie Andrew Cutler.
+Chelsea Zhang portrayed Rose Wilson in her live-action debut in the second season of the series Titans.

 Fictional character biography

 Grant Wilson

 Grant Wilson as Ravager, in Booster Gold #22 (July 2009).

 Art by Michael Norton (pencils) and Dan Jurgens, Guy Major, Hi-Fi Design, Norm Rapmund (inks and colors).

 The first Ravager is Deathstroke's older son Grant Wilson.
 While living in New York City, Grant's apartment is wrecked by the sudden arrival of the alien princess Starfire and the Gordanians following her.
 Grant blames the Teen Titans for the events and takes a contract from H.I.V.E. to kill them.
-H.I.V.E. gives Grant a serum that allows him to imitate his father's abilities and enhanced reflexes, but the flawed procedure soon kills Grant, causing Deathstroke to hold the Titans responsible for his death.
+H.I.V.E. gives Grant a serum that allows him to imitate his father's abilities and enhanced reflexes.
+However, the procedure is flawed and soon kills Grant, causing Deathstroke to hold the Titans responsible for his death.

 Grant is temporarily resurrected by Brother Blood to guard Kid Eternity.
 In the Teen Titans tie-in to the Blackest Night crossover, Grant Wilson is reanimated as a member of the Black Lantern Corps and attacks his father Deathstroke and his half-sister Rose Wilson.